-The approach we currently take defines the units of testing conservatively, so the units are fairly small and are more likely subunits of the true activated modules than unions of such.
+The approach we currently take defines the units of testing conservatively so the units are fairly small and are more likely subunits of the true activated modules than unions of such.
 This reduces the possibility of introducing more noise than signal into the clusters.
 Also, the small size of clusters will keep low the number of voxels that are not truly active in discovered regions (aggregates of clusters).
 Moreover, although the number of clusters (and their identity) may vary from one realization of the experiments to the other, the discovered regions created from these small "building blocks" can still be quite similar.
 At the same time, bear in mind that the inclusion of a few voxels that were not truly active in a detected cluster may be a small price to pay for the gain CBA offers in terms of increased discoveries.

-Note that commonly used pre-processing steps such as smoothing can also introduce into discovered regions voxels that are not truly active.
-Furthermore, when the statistical testing is performed on individual voxels, in such cases (after smoothing) the expected proportion of erroneously rejected voxels can be higher than the nominal FDR level.
-In contrast, in CBA, although discovered clusters may contain voxels that are not truly active, one is still able to control the FDR at the cluster level.
+In this respect, note that commonly used pre-processing steps such as smoothing also introduce signal into voxels that are not truly active but are neighbors of active voxels.
+This may be a must for multi-subject analysis, but the resulting increase in non-active voxels discovered as such cannot be controlled by voxel-based FDR analysis.
+In CBA, although discovered clusters may also contain voxels that are not truly active, one is still able to control the FDR at the cluster level.
+Furthermore, we think that the small building blocks in CBA may fit well for the purpose of such multisubject analysis with no need for smoothing, providing a powerful yet fully controlled analysis.
+This is a point of further research.

-We explained the meaning of FDR on clusters, and introduced the adaptive FDR on clusters.
-In assessing the FDR we give the same weight to every cluster.
+We explained the meaning of FDR on clusters and introduced the adaptive FDR on clusters.
+In assessing the FDR, we give the same weight to every cluster.
 Benjamini and Hochberg (1997) also introduced the weighted FDR, which may be especially appropriate here.
-For example, we may want to control a weighted FDR with weights proportional to the size of the clusters, which means on the one hand that it is important to reject a large cluster since it considerably increases the weight of the total discoveries, but on the other hand it also increases the weight of the errors if in fact it is an error.
+For example, we may want to control a weighted FDR with weights proportional to the size of the clusters, which means on the one hand that it is important to reject a large cluster because it considerably increases the weight of the total discoveries, but on the other hand it also increases the weight of the errors if in fact it is an error.
 We are currently exploring size weighted FDR procedures and their suitability for fMRI data.